A Sneak Peek into Traditional Balinese Recipes that Deserve Your Attention

 It’s no secret that Balinese people have a mega sweet tooth.
 Palm sugar and coconut milk are often used in making sweet treats across the island, perfect for after one of the dishes mentioned above for Balinese food culture.

-- Pisang Goreng: Pisang goreng are banana fritters, a delicious snack loved by both locals and tourists.
+- Pisang Goreng: Pisang goreng, a popular street food, is nothing but banana fritters.
+This delicious snack loved by both locals and tourists.
 Local restaurants may choose to serve them with ice cream and syrup as a full desert.

 - Jaja Bali: Jaja Bali are small and super sweet cakes made from sticky rice, coconut milk, and sugar.
 They come in an assortment of colors, shapes, and sizes.